AaryanSri/PolygenceOfficialForumProject/README.md

 Download Anaconda Individual Edition (https://www.anaconda.com/products/individual#windows).

 Download my code using the download code button on the github page.
+Extract to whichever folder you would like.

 If the github download is not working, here is a backup google drive.
 However, I recommend using github since it is more organized and easier to follow.